AmplitudeAudio/doc-sdk/docs/api/engine/FaderInstance/index.md

 !!! function "void SetDuration(AmTime duration)"

-    Set the duration of the transition.
+    Sets the duration of the transition.

     :material-location-enter: **Parameter** `duration`